-As the Nimon advances on Romana and the kids, Sue identifies the monster’s Achilles heel.
+As the Nimon advances on Romana and the kids, Sue identifies the monster’s Achilles’ (high) heel.

-Sue: (as the Nimon) Arg!
-These bloody heels are killing me!
-I knew I should have put some trainers on instead.
+Sue: (As the Nimon) These bloody shoes are killing me!
+I knew I should have put some trainers on this morning instead!

-The Doctor races in and while he distracts the Nimon with a red rag, Romana starts shooting up the place.
+The Doctor distracts the Nimon with a red rag, while Romana starts shooting up the place.

 Sue: Have they got a new pyrotechnic guy working on the programme?
 He’s really keen, isn’t he?
-And I bet it’s a he, too.
-It’s the 1970s.
-I don’t think I’ve seen this many explosions in a Doctor Who story before.
+And I bet it’s a he.
+You know, I don’t think I’ve seen this many explosions in a Doctor Who story before…

 The Nimon roars in anger.

 Sue: He has to roar like that.
-No one will take him seriously otherwise.
+No one takes him seriously otherwise.

-I ask her if she remembers the Matt Smith story that features a minotaur in a maze, and she does.
-So I tell her that the Nimon are distantly related to the monster from that story.
+I ask her if she remembers the Matt Smith story which features a minotaur in a maze (The God Complex), and I tell her the Nimon are distantly related to the monster in that story.